 Personal Property in a Divorce: Definition

-Personal property is effectively everything except real estate.
+Personal property in a divorce is effectively everything except real estate.
 This includes: cars, financial assets, and household goods.

-“Personal property” in a divorce typically focuses on household items.
+“Personal property” in a divorce typically is a lumped term that focuses on household items.
 This is typically everything that’s in the house but not attached to the house.

-First off, if a piece of personal property is particularly valuable, spouses can separate it out, like the cars mentioned above.
+First off, if a piece of personal property is particularly valuable, spouses examine it separately, like the cars mentioned above.
 Some other examples include: expensive jewelry, tool sets and equipment, and gun collections.

 However, most property in the home has “garage sale value”.
 In other words, if it were appraised, it would be appraised at “what would it sell for at a garage sale?”
-Common used household goods just aren’t often worth that much.
+Commonly used household goods depreciate significantly after purchase and just aren’t often worth that much.

 Also, courts don’t like dealing with personal property disputes.
 The items often have minimal value.
-It can also be labor intensive for the court going line by line of property.
+It can also be labor intensive for the court, whose time is very valuable, to go line by line of property.
 Think about how many items are in a home.

 Often, if spouses can’t reach an agreement, the court will submit that dispute to arbitration.
 In that case the parties attend a separate proceeding to argue who should get what personal property.